The Beagle, 456-458 Barlow Moor Road, Chorlton, Manchester, M21 0BQ – Visit Now

 And it was, as it happens.
 An emphasis on craft and locally brewed ales, the glassing over of an outdoor terrace to create more space, and an effort to turn the interior from cold concrete shell into something more homely ticked all the Guardian-reading, left-leaning Chorltonite boxes.
 The food was less successful, though, with an early menu from Aumbry abandoned in favour of a Mexican street cart parked up outside.

-However, it’s that Mexican theme that The Beagle has kept on with, recently launching a new, in-house restaurant alongside a brunch menu (good), an after work menu (ditto) and even an after school one, too – we’re talking fish fingers here, not illegal shots and occasional drags on a Marlboro Light round the back.
+However, it’s that Mexican theme that The Beagle has kept on with, launching an in-house restaurant alongside a brunch menu (good), an after work menu (ditto) and even an after school one, too – we’re talking fish fingers here, not illegal shots and occasional drags on a Marlboro Light round the back.
 All told it’s been a success – every time I’ve been in lately, it’s been heaving.
 And I admit to having been in quite a bit, what with it being a local and it being at the end of my road an’ all.

 It’s the sort of easy meets-and-eats place Chorlton has been after